ashwinvis/beyond-100-test-cov/README.md

-# Two edge-cases

-- None
-- Indexing a set

 # How does `typing` help you?

+- Find edge cases such as type inconsistencies
+- Sniff out branches and mutations in your code